 Medicare Advantage plans are widely used in the United States.
-As of 2019, more than 20 million people are enrolled in Medicare Advantage plans, according to the Kaiser Family Foundation (KFF).1
+In 2021, more than 24 million people are enrolled in Medicare Advantage plans, according to the Kaiser Family Foundation (KFF).1

 All Medicare Advantage plans include the same standard benefits as Original Medicare.

 Most Medicare Advantage plans also provide prescription drug coverage.

 Some Part C plans may also cover benefits such as: